SanjeevaRDodlapati/QeMLflow/docs/archive_docs/boltz_legacy/boltz_integration_report.md

 ---

-**Integration Complete:** The Boltz biomolecular interaction model is now fully integrated into ChemML, demonstrating the power and flexibility of the external model integration framework.
+**Integration Complete:** The Boltz biomolecular interaction model is now fully integrated into QeMLflow, demonstrating the power and flexibility of the external model integration framework.